 Imagine that your brand is a small boy.
 It's a good boy but what's next?
 If the boy has big muscles like an adult bodybuilder, every newspaper will be ready to write about him.
 If a boy has mustache and beard at six years old, this will spark public interest.
 Something must go against the plan.
 You take the decision what is it when you come up with brand positioning.
 You need a powerful symbol.

 For instance, you are starting a coworking space.
 It includes all usual amenities and perks but all your desks are standing.
 The idea of a standing coworking space goes through all your branding elements and your logo at first turn.
+So you can certificate your logo in a logo contest for standing coworking space.
 This is your DNA.
 Consumers should know that no matter which branch they visit, they will find standing desks there.

 Experience is what people feel when they come and work in your coworking space.
 Do you remember how important it is to accompany the consumer all the way from the moment of purchase to service usage from our previous lessons?
 This way you will know what your members feel.
 You need the knowledge to cater to their requirements better and to build trust.